KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional text document proxy capabilities, such as the ability to read the full document context (content) instead of the limited text you get access to by default.
+[KeyboardKit Pro][Pro] unlocks additional text document proxy capabilities, such as the ability to read the full document context (content) instead of just the limited text that you get access to by default.

 ### How to read the full document context

-As you may have noticed, the **UITextDocumentProxy**  **documentContextBeforeInput** and **documentContextAfterInput** don't always return *all* text before and after the input cursor.
+As you may have noticed, the **UITextDocumentProxy**  **documentContextBeforeInput** and **documentContextAfterInput** don't always (most often, actually) return all text before and after the input cursor.

+Instead, the proxy has very limited access to the document.
+Any new paragraph or content may stop it from reading more content from the document, and only lets you access a partial text result.

-Any new paragraph may stop the proxy from reading more content.
-This makes it hard to build more complex features, like proof-reading, AI-based features, etc.
+This limitation makes it hard to build more complex features, like proof-reading and spellchecking the text, use AI-based features, etc.

-KeyboardKit Pro therefore unlocks additional proxy extensions that let you read all text from the proxy, by moving the text cursor in careful ways to unlock more content.
+KeyboardKit Pro therefore unlocks additional capabilities that make it possible for the context to read all text from the proxy, by moving the text cursor in careful ways to unlock more content.

 To read all the available text in the proxy, just use the **fullDocumentContext** alternatives instead of **documentContext**: